yoyo-16-coder/Learning_Python/README.md

 | 28  | Character Battle            | [Day_ 28](./day21_to_day40/Day28_Character_Battle)            |
 | 29  | Coming soon...              |                                                               |

-## Purpose
+## Purpose 🧠
 This repo is for:
 - **Beginners**: Structured learning with real examples.
 - **Learners** : Path for python mastery.
 - **Collaborators**: Join the journey, fork the repo, or suggest improvements.

-## Tools Used
+## Tools Used 🛠️
 - Replit
 - Pycharm
 - Github (duh)

-## Support This Project
+## Support This Project ❤️
   If this helps or inspires anyone, please give it a ⭐ - it really motivates me to keep building!

   Also do follow me to track updates!

-## Feedback & Collaboration
+## Feedback & Collaboration 🤝
 If anyone would like to suggest some better ways, or better code or anything really, please open an issue or start a discussion.

-Constructive critism anf feedbacks are always welcomed.
+Constructive critism and feedbacks are always welcomed.

-Thankyou!
+✨Thankyou!✨

 ___